Disabled Students' Allowances Postgraduate, Northern Ireland students

 - other disability-related costs of studying

 - any disability related costs you'd have if you weren't studying

 - any non-disability related costs

 No - Disabled Students Allowances do not have to be repaid, unless you're overpaid or leave your course early.

-As part of your student finance agreement you must keep us up to date with any changes to your course or personal details as these can affect your funding including how much you have to repay and when.
+As part of your student finance agreement, you must keep us up to date with any changes to your course or personal details.
+These can affect your funding, including how much you have to repay and when.